 Most farmers would be happy to sell their whole crop so easily, but Prem wasn’t that kind of man.
 He thought of the children who would delight at a sweet bite of melon and the old women who said even a small taste made them remember long ago summers.
 He thought of the families carrying one of his ripe melons on a picnic and anticipating its flavor as it was sliced.
 If the King bought them all, no one else would have any.
 He didn’t want to sell all of the melons to the King.

 That night, by the light of the moon, Prem worked until each melon bore the name of a person in the town, his knife delicately piercing the skin to write the name, but not so much to cut into the sweet flesh.
 On and on he wrote, until dawn came.
 The skin would scar as the melons continued to ripen, leaving the name.

 In the morning, Prem was tired, but not so tired that he didn’t go to town and spread the word about what he had done.
 Each of the townspeople happily paid Prem for the melon ripening in his field with his or her name.
 Then, Prem wrote to the King.
 “Dearest King,” he said.
 “I am afraid I do not own any melons to sell you.
 Each of the people on the attached list owns one melon.
 Perhaps you will find someone willing to sell you theirs.”

 The King immediately sent a messenger with a bag of gold to buy whatever melons he could.
-A few people sold theirs to the King, which was to be expected, but when their neighbors talked about the flavor of the melons from that extraordinary crop for so many years that it became legend, they wondered if they hadn’t missed something very special.
+A few people sold theirs to the King, which was to be expected, but when their neighbors talked about the flavor of the melons from that extraordinary crop for so many years and so often it became legend, they wondered if they hadn’t missed something very special.

-Copyright 2017 by Valerie L. Egar, may not be copied or reproduced without permission from the author.
+Copyright 2017 by Valerie L. Egar.
+May not be copied, reproduced or distributed without permission from the author.